 In other words, small tax cases are covered under section (a) of the law, and any award is discretionary.
 But large tax cases are covered under section (b) of the law, and payment of awards to qualified persons is mandatory.

-If the Secretary of Treasury/IRS uses the information provided by the whistleblower in a successful judicial or administrative action (including a settlement), the IRS whistleblower “shall” “receive as an award at least 15 percent but not more then 30 percent of the proceeds collected as a result of the action (including related actions).”
+If the Secretary of Treasury/IRS uses the information provided by the whistleblower in a successful judicial or administrative action (including a settlement), the IRS whistleblower “shall” “receive as an award at least 15 percent but not more than 30 percent of the proceeds collected as a result of the action (including related actions).”

 Awarded are based on the amount of “proceeds” collected.
 The statute defines proceeds to include the following: